Training Should Result in Work Products

 - A brief presentation including new information that applies to the discussion

 - A discussion that is facilitated among the participants

-- A process to work to consensus
+- A process to work toward consensus

 - The identification of the next steps for the group to take or recommend

-I have used this approach with a committee to get them to make decisions about website content, communication plans, advocacy campaigns, community-based programs and infrastructure projects.
-The success of outcome-based training depends on several factors including:
+I have used this approach with a committee to get them to make decisions about website content, communication plans, advocacy campaigns, community-based programs, and infrastructure projects.
+The success of outcome-based training depends on several factors, including: